Progression Within the Education Education Program

 c.
 Education candidates will release their academic and personal information to be used in appropriate situations to school personnel for field experience.

-2. Formal admission to the Education Program ("Gate Two").
+2. Formal admission to the Education Program ("Transition Two").

 Specific requirements for admission include:

 a.
 A 2.5 cumulative grade-point average in the courses required for the JBU Bachelor of Science in Education (B.S.E.) program

 b.
 Completion of the required English, math, and speech courses with a grade of 'C/2.0' or better in each.
 (Exception: Candidates for the P-4 Program will take an Educational Communication Course in lieu of the speech course later in their program.
 A grade of 'C/2.0' or better must also be attained in this course.)